leo-leesco/fun/README.md

   declarations.
 This allows for a simpler, more robust specification of the expected output of the eager mode.

+- The behavior of lazy mode has been changed in the case of Pack to return the source explicitly given rather than the inferred type, changing the output of examples church_bool_T2, chur_sum_T3, and nat_pack_unpack_T3.

 ## Paper discussions (NEW!)

 This course will include in-course discussion of research